 - Shave the hair from the base of the ears to 4-5 cm down its back.

-- Apply disinfectant (70% ethanol or iodide solution) on the back of the animal to clean it.
+- Apply disinfectant (70% ethanol or iodide solution) to the back of the animal to clean it.

 - With the help of surgical scissors, make a 3-cm incision in the skin.
 The incision should be perpendicular to the body axis (between the scapulae) at ~5 cm from the ears.